russellmatt66/CodeSamples/README.md

 - My C is a work in progress.
 I love the language, and its performance.

 python/
+- Contains solutions to LeetCode Easy problems
+- Solutions are either to problems with low acceptance rates, or feature performance in the top percentile of speed, memory usage, or both.
-- Python is in my back pocket for writing simple scripts to plot data.
+- Python is mostly in my back pocket for writing simple scripts to plot data.
 - It's a cool, fun language.